seangaaab/Multi-Agentic-AI-Workshop/README.md

 git checkout 00-boot
 ```

-This will be the starting point of our workshop
+This will be the starting point of our workshop.

 ---